 I’m a part time dad who chooses to work 3 days a week so I can spend time with my kids.
-Last year I spent many months off work having chemotherapy and radiation for rectal cancer.
-I’m still recovering from surgery and until recently, I just couldn’t leave the house.
-None of this has effected my circumstances at work.
+A while ago, I spent many months off work having chemotherapy and radiation for rectal cancer.
+During my recovery from surgery, I just couldn’t leave the house.
+None of this effected my circumstances at work.

 That’s one of the great things about working at Cogent.
 We’re a values driven organisation, and consider the evolution of how we live them a critical element to building a sustainable Cogent.

 Our values create a healthy working environment, and for many of us they also have significant meaning away from the workplace.
 We think that’s a good sign.
 If our workplace values are aligned with everyday life, then we’re not faking the importance of them while we’re at work.
 Sadly, that’s not the situation at many organisations.

 Cogent’s values go beyond the standard corporate set that most of us have seen in annual reports and on office walls.
 At Cogent they are real, tangible and truly reflect our culture.
 I am proud to say that Cogent does a solid job of creating a welcoming and enabling space for all walks of life.
 It’s important to us that everyone can thrive and feel included and valued for who they are.

 The way we live our values has come a long way in the eight years since the company was founded.
 While the core values have always existed within the organisation, the way we think about them, interpret them and apply them has evolved over time.